 content could include the use of texture maps, mouse controls, the use of

-extensive animation, transparency and blending, environment maps, spotlight,
+extensive animation, transparency and blending, environment maps, the use of

 Bezier curves or surfaces, etc.